slapdau/apple-pascal-time/README.md

   2. Link in `SYSSTUFF.CODE`, `SYSSTU.ASM.CODE`, and `CLOCKSTUFF.CODE`.
   3. Copy to the system disk as `SYSTEM.STARTUP`.

+### Thunderclock Plus Year Table Generator

+Does not depend on anything else.

+  1. Compile `MKYRTAB.TEXT`.

+### Thunderclock Plus Year Table

+Depends on the table generator, and its data file `MKYRTAB.DATA`.

+  1. Execute `MKYRTAB.CODE`.
+It will use a date and day of week to generate the lookup table.
+When asked for the output file, you can use `CONSOLE:` to just send it to the screen.
+However, it needs to be written to a file in order to included in the assembly of the Thunderclock Plus clock driver.
+The driver code expects the year lookup table to be defined in a file called `YEARTAB.TEXT`.

+### Thunderclock Plus External Procedure

+Depends on the year lookup table in `YEARTAB.TEXT`.

+  1. Assemble `THUNDER.TEXT`.

 ### IIgs Built-In Clock External Procedure

 Does not depend on anything else.